Unity-Technologies/usd-unity-sdk/README.md

         * We do not currently import and export all physical camera settings
     * Materials:
         * Transparency Settings (these can be set manually)
-        * Smoothness is not correctly handled when importing into URP
         * URP export not fully featured
     * Lights
 * Animation: